-Investments in equity securities are recognised/derecognised on the date the Group commits to purchase/sell the investment.
+Investments in equity securities are recognised on the trade date, that is, the date that the Group commits to purchase or sell the asset and derecognised when the contractual rights to the future cash flows expire or when it has been transferred and the transfer meets the criteria for derecognition in accordance with IFRS/HKFRS 9.
 The investments are initially stated at fair value and directly attributable transaction costs are recognised directly in profit or loss.
-For an explanation of how the Group determines fair value of financial instruments, see note 27(e).
+For an explanation of how the Group determines fair value of financial instruments, see note 28(e).

 An investment in equity securities is classified as fair value through profit or loss ("FVPL") unless the equity investment is not held for trading purposes and on initial recognition of the investment the Group makes an irrevocable election to designate the investment at fair value through other comprehensive income ("FVOCI") (non-recycling) such that subsequent changes in fair value are recognised in other comprehensive income.
 Such elections are made on an instrument-by-instrument basis, but may only be made if the investment meets the definition of equity from the issuer's perspective.
 Where such an election is made, the amount accumulated in other comprehensive income remains in the fair value reserve (non-recycling) until the investment is disposed of.
 At the time of disposal, the amount accumulated in the fair value reserve (non-recycling) is transferred to accumulated profits.
 It is not recycled through profit or loss.
-Dividends from an investment in equity securities, irrespective of whether classified as at FVPL or FVOCI, are recognised in profit or loss as other income in accordance with the policy set out in note 1(r)(iv).
+Dividends from an investment in equity securities, irrespective of whether classified as at FVPL or FVOCI, are recognised in profit or loss as other income in accordance with the policy set out in note 1(r)(vi).